Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 from Carol Mangold and Denice Blake & John Blackwell

-Sophie Gibson-Rush (The Woman) is an actor & musician based in Tucson, Arizona.
-She is proud to be a resident ensemble member with The Rogue Theatre.
-She is also the co-founder of Koso Theatre Collective, and the front woman and primary songwriter for critically acclaimed rock quartet Holy Faint.
+Sophie Gibson-Rush (The Woman) is honored to be a member of the Rogue Resident Acting Ensemble.
+She is also the co-founder of Koso Theatre Collective, and the front woman and primary songwriter for the rock quartet Holy Faint.
 She attended Boston University and London Academy of Music and Dramatic Art where she earned a BFA in acting.
 She continued her education at Double Edge Theatre studying devised theatre.
 Favorite acting credits include Elmire in Tartuffe, Widow Quinn in The Playboy of the Western World, Gladys in The Skin of Our Teeth, Marc Antony in Julius Caesar, and Thomasina Coverly in Arcadia.
-She's honored to be included in The Rogue ensemble—a group of people as kind as they are expert.
 Always for Jojo with love.
 IG: @soatgoat

 Sophie Gibson-Rush’s performance is supported in part by generous gifts